electricbookworks/electric-book-workflow/guide/51-epub-output.md

 ### Quicker epub output

 Our template includes a Jekyll layout specifically for creating epubs.
-To use it, change the default `layout` in `_config.yml` (globally or for a given book's folder path) to `epub`.
+To use it, change the default `output` in `_config.yml` (globally or for a given book's folder path) to `epub`.
 We include both options, and comment one of them out.
 So just switch which one is commented out:

 ~~~
-layout: "epub"
+output: "epub"
-#layout: "default"
+#output: "default"
 ~~~

 Remember to restart Jekyll after changing `_config.yml` for changes to take effect, and change it back to `default` afterwards (`default` is necessary for print and web output).

-The `epub` layout lets you skip a few of the steps listed above, because it:
+The `epub` output lets you skip a few of the steps listed above, because it:

 * links to the epub CSS you specify in `_config.yml` (using Sigil's standard `../Styles/` path)
 * omits the nav bar and footer (no need to search and replace these)